Sleep Routines

 Use the song at the same part of the routine

-A lullaby becomes more powerful when it always appears at the same stage: lights out, final cuddle, or the last minute before placing your baby down.
+A lullaby becomes more powerful when it always appears at the same stage: after pajamas, during the final cuddle, while rocking, or in the last minute before putting your baby down.

-That consistency matters more than constantly finding a new song.
+That consistency matters more than constantly finding a new bedtime song.
+The repeated timing teaches the cue.

 • Start the song after pajamas are on.